bursonic/driveMalta/Cars/Vulnerable road users.md

 3. Start to rev your engine if they take too long to restart
 4. Drive up close behind and flash your headlights

-###4620 - CARS6.47

-Which of the following are hazards that motorcyclists present in queues of traffic?

-1. **Passing very close to your car**
-2. Riding with their headlamp on dipped beam
-3. Riding in single file
-4. **Filtering between the lanes**
-5. **Cutting in just in front of you**

-###4621 - CARS6.49

-You are driving in slow-moving queues of traffic.
-Just before changing lane you should:

-1. Change down to first gear
-2. Give a 'slowing down' arm signal
-3. Sound the horn
-4. **Look for motorcyclists filtering through the traffic**

-###4622 - CARS6.59

-You have a collision while your car is moving.
-What is the first important thing you must do?

-1. Call your insurance company
-2. Call the emergency services
-3. **Stop at the scene of the accident**
-4. Stop only if there are injured people

 ###4623 - CARS6.62